“The Moon-Baby” is a pretty poem that can be read or sung to young children before bedtime.

 So, hand in hand, round his bed they stand,

 And lullabies low they sing.

 Where the moon-baby lives to-day.

 This article was posted on Tuesday, April 14th, 2015 at 1:54 pm and is filed under Countries & Cultures, England, English, Languages, Lullabies, Poems, Poems about Childhood, Poems about Children, Poetry, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.